Prashant-021/javascript/README.md

 The object data type can contain:

     1. An object
     2. An array
     3. A date

 ![image](https://user-images.githubusercontent.com/85476487/215725843-7dd077df-1f7f-41c8-a556-886bf87f4258.png)

 4. Functions in JavaScript

+Functions are the block of code to perform particulat task.
+They execute when they are called or invoked.
+To define and declare the function first type "function" keyword followed by function name and then "()" for parameters and arguement.
+After that in {} bracket statements are present in which required calculation is done

+Syntax:-
+function name(param1, param2){
+    // Code
+}

+function returns a value, if return statement is not used in function then it returns 'undefined by default'

 5. Asyncronous Javascript

 JavaScript program is single threaded and all code is executed in a sequence, not in parallel.
 In JavaScript asynchrony is handled by using what is called an “asynchronous non-blocking I/O model”.
 What that means is that while the execution of JavaScript is blocking, I/O operations are not.

 It contains following methods

     1. Callbacks
         A callback is a function passed as an argument to another function.